 We expect companies in Taiwan, Japan and Europe to thrive from these trends.
 Many of them have developed specialized expertise that is hard to replicate in manufacturing, chip-making equipment and laser-inspection tools for microchips.

 Western governments have also realized semiconductors are essential to national security.
-The CHIPS and Science Act of 2022, which provides US$52.7 billion for U.S. semiconductor development, and a new fund established in Europe are among the efforts to incentivize companies to move production back home.
+The CHIPS and Science Act of 2022, which provides $52.7 billion for American semiconductor development, and a new fund established in Europe are among the efforts to incentivize companies to move production back home.

 Flutter of Ireland, Entain of the United Kingdom and Evolution of Sweden command this space, having developed the technology over the past decade.
 Online casinos and sports betting became legalized in many European markets earlier than the U.S. Now, as legalization of online casinos and sports betting expands state by state across the U.S., European firms have been gaining market share at a rapid pace.

 We are seeing innovation in other areas of technology as well.
 Sweden’s Spotify is one of the world’s leading music-streaming platforms.
-U.K.-based Ocado developed valuable technology for the online grocery business.
-And there’s ASML in the Netherlands, whose EUV (extreme ultraviolet) lithography machines dominate leading-edge semiconductor manufacturing for high-end phones and data centres.
+U.K.- based Ocado developed valuable technology for the online grocery business.
+And there’s ASML in the Netherlands, whose EUV (extreme ultraviolet) lithography machines dominate leading-edge semiconductor manufacturing for high-end phones and data centers.

 Europe’s transition to energy sources outside of Russia is creating new opportunities across a host of industries, including renewed interest in European oil giants.